singhrakeshgkp/spring-data-elasticsearch/elastic-search-basic.md

 ### Fault Tolerance
 - If any node goes down and primary shard was there on that node, a replica shard (with same id) will get promoted to primary so u can continue to write data.

+## Additional info
+- If your application is more read operation you should define multiple  replicas shards.
+- If you are using put/post excessively in your application you should have multiple primary shard.
+- Once u created your index with 2 primary and 2 replicas shard setup and want to change you can not do that for that u need to create new index and spinup new node